 By attending this class, the student understands the course may be recorded and consents to being recorded for official university educational purposes.
 Be aware that incidental recording may also occur before and after official class times.
 Recordings may include personally-identifiable comments submitted to the chat stream during class.

-Emergency Procedures: Many types of emergencies can occur on campus; instructions for specific emergencies such as severe weather, active shooter, or fire can be found at https://safety.uark.edu/emergency-preparedness/.
+Emergency Procedures: The University of Arkansas is prepared for a wide range of emergencies.
+Many types of emergencies can occur on campus; instructions for specific emergencies such as severe weather, active shooter, or fire can be found at http://emergency.uark.edu/.

 Tutoring and help: